-Earn Your Master of Computer Science and Information Technology (CSIT)
+Earn Your Master of Science in Computer Science and Information Technology (MS CSIT)

-According the US Department of Labor’s Bureau of Labor Statistics Occupational Outlook Handbook 2010/11, computer science occupations are projected to grow more than twice as fast as the average for all occupations in the economy, driven by the continuing need for organizations to adopt and utilize the latest technologies.
-The digital divide grows wider daily, but the CALMAT CSIT Master program will prepare you for an exciting career as a technology professional and leader in the fields of computer network systems analysis, software engineering, database development, web development, systems administration and high-tech entrepreneurship.
+According the US Department of Labor’s Bureau of Labor Statistics Occupational Outlook Handbook 2012/13, the demand for computer and information systems managers is projected to grow by 18% between 2010 and 2020.
+These positions additionally rank among the Bureau of Labor Statistics Top 20 Highest Paying Occupations, driven by a continuing need for organizations to adopt and utilize the latest technologies.
+The digital divide grows wider daily, but the MS CSIT Master program will prepare you for an exciting career as a technology professional and leader in the fields of computer network systems analysis, software engineering, database development, web development, systems administration and high-tech entrepreneurship.

 CALMAT advisers also help you hone your resume and interview skills to prepare you for success.
-The CALMAT CSIT master degree is the ideal choice to launch or accelerate your computer career.
+The MS CSIT master degree is the ideal choice to launch or accelerate your computer career.

 36.0 credits required for completion (excluding prerequisites)

-Students graduating from the CSIT program will be able to:
+Students graduating from the MS CSIT program will be able to: